 Please consider getting involved if you support environmental justice and oppose environmental racism, if you believe in creation care and taking action on the climate crisis.

-The best way to “plug in” to our activities is to sign up for our weekly newsletter, which will deliver regular updates of meetings and relevant news items.
+The best way to “plug in” to our activities is to sign up for our weekly newsletter, The Blazing Green Flame, which will deliver regular updates of meetings and relevant news items.
 (A more frequent mailing with agendas and minutes and info on some meetings of other groups is also available.)
 We hope you will take an active role in one of our teams — or start your own!

 Our organization collects no dues, but we welcome donations to support our work.